ShaneBurkhart/SparkSchool/courses/_posts/2017-1-13-build-a-and-deploy-nodejs-to-heroku.md

 We now have an "app" variable that we can use to configure our server.
 Right now, it doesn't do anything, but we are about to change that.

 In HTTP, each request has an HTTP method that helps define the intent of the web request.
 The GET method is used to read data and is one of the most common request methods.
-Your browser uses this method when when requesting a web page.
+Your browser uses this method when requesting a web page.

 For our first page, we are going to define a route that listens for a GET request to the homepage.
 As we mentioned earlier, the homepage is to the bare domain which is defined as the "/" path.